Pkrysinski/strider-general-store/README.md

 3a - Navigate to the root of the strider-general-store project, then go into the /server folder (by using the "cd" comand to get to the location).

-3b - Run command "npm start
+3b - Run command "npm start.

-3c - Confirm that the server is running by seeing "Server is running on port 4000" in the terminal
+3c - Confirm that the server is running by seeing "Server is running on port 4000" in the terminal.

 4 - Start the frontend server...

-4a - Navigate to the root of the strider-general-store project
+4a - In a separate terminal, navigate to the root of the strider-general-store project.

 4b - Run command "npm start" and launch the app in Google Chrome.
 Navigate around, try to break it, and most of all - have fun!